Resolution-matched nuclear geometry and the nucleon-size ambiguity in relativistic heavy-ion collisions: Acknowledgements

-{\em \bf{Acknowledgments.}} The author thanks Dandan Zhang, Yingxun Zhang, and Qing Zhao for interesting discussions.
-This work is supported in part by the National Natural Science Foundation of China under Grants No.~12275082.
+The author thanks Dandan Zhang, Yingxun Zhang, and Qing Zhao for interesting discussions.
+This work is supported in part by the National Natural Science Foundation of China under Grant No. 12275082.